CTO, VP Engineering, Head of Engineering

 When does a CTO need a coach?+

-The pattern in my intro calls: a board or CEO conversation that stopped going well, an org that outgrew the structure it was built with, or a first-90-days seat where every mistake is public.
-Group programs and peer circles help with the generic parts.
-The specific Friday answer needs one person who has written it before.
+Three things start most of my CTO intro calls: a board or CEO conversation that stopped going well, an org that's outgrown the structure it was built with, or a first-90-days seat where every mistake is public.
+Peer circles and group programmes cover the generic ground well.
+The specific answer you owe on Friday needs one person who has written that answer before.

 Explore other roles